chilieu/TinLanhOrange/README.md

 ionic state restore

+#for run on real device with http request
+install this plugin
+cordova plugin add cordova-plugin-whitelist

 This will install all plugins and platforms (this is only needed if you want to actually compile the app and install it on your device)

 Then run: